Updated November 2018

 So, while you may not walk out the day after surgery looking like your goal photos or 3D images, you'll look like the best version of yourself.

 1. Recognize the limitations of different breast augmentation and implant types

 If you've done your research, you've found there is a lot more to breast augmentation than choosing saline or silicone implants.
-There are various implant shapes, textures, placements, incision sites, and profiles—all of which have limitations and advantages.
+There are various implant shapes, textures, placements, incision sites, and profiles—all of which have disadvantages and advantages.

 For instance, if your breast skin has lost laxity and the tissue within is thin, asking your surgeon to place sizeable implants over the muscle, through the inframammary fold, would not be ideal.
 Your surgeon would likely ward against these methods, citing potential complications like bottoming out and breast implant extrusion.